Health Care Guide Information

 A decrease in blood volume after donation helps in lowering blood pressure.
 People with high hemoglobin levels can safely donate blood in a blood donation center instead of throwing it away.
 Furthermore, donating blood regularly maintains their Hemoglobin levels.

-• Before going to the hospital or blood donation center, maintain your hydration by drinking more fluids and juices.
-So, that your blood pressure will be maintained.
+• Before going to the hospital or blood donation center, stay hydrated by drinking more fluids and juices.
+So that your blood pressure will be maintained.

 • Have a full meal.